Name of company

 12.3.1 the Customer will within 3 Business Days pay all invoices of the Supplier then outstanding and not disputed in good faith;

-12.3.2 the Supplier will, within 3 Business Days, invoice the Customer for all Services provided but not yet invoiced and the Customer will pay such invoice within a further 30 Business Days (unless the invoice is disputed in good faith);
+12.3.2 the Supplier will, within 3 Business Days, invoice the Customer for all Services provided but not yet invoiced and the Customer will pay such invoice within a further 30 Business Days;

 13.1 Time Unless stated otherwise, time is not of the essence of any date or period specified in these Terms.